wlads/reefpoints/source/posts/2014-05-09-building-an-ember-app-with-rails-part-3.md

 Great!
 A very simple navigation is setup and fully tested.
 How about something more complex.
 Let's allow our visitors to see the people that have spoken at Boston Ember.
-Before we do that we need to add new new dependencies to our app for mocking out remote requests.
+Before we do that we need to add new dependencies to our app for mocking out remote requests.

 We will be using